FYI: Some of these are affiliate links.

 For Your Flight

-When I’m on a long flight, I wear a hoodie with noise cancelling headphones.
+When I’m on a long flight, I wear a hoodie (I’m always cold on airplanes) with these amazing noise cancelling headphones.
 I don’t use a pillow or blanket.
 I usually don’t watch movies.
 I don’t eat the food.
 I just sit there and contemplate my mortality.

 I keep all the things I need for the flight in a Tom Bihn Side Effect.
-This holds my rosary, notes from my family, Altoids, hand sanitizer, cord to connect the headphones to the PA system so I can hear the captain and flight attendants, and M&M’s.
+This holds my rosary, notes from my family, Altoids, hand sanitizer, and snacks.

 A lot of airlines hand out sleep masks.
 They are garbage.
 If you want a decent rest, invest in a good sleep mask.